 I guess its really been another week.
 Time flies out here in the mission field, even more so than in the MTC.
 I am finally really getting settled, finally being able to take a breath and calm down and realize that if I take this a step at a time, I can do this.
 I've had a ton of really cool experiences this week, so I guess I'll get started and see how many of them I can fit into an hour.

-No information - but from date stamp of picture, this was taken minutes before it was sent,
+No information - but from date stamp of picture, this was taken minutes before it was sent, so must be outside of wherever they go to send p-day e-mails. |

 The first thing I'll talk about this week actually includes many experiences that have happened since getting here.
 These experiences have to do with the members whom I have met here.
 It has amazed me so far the strength I can see from those who are active.
 Especially here the in Netherlands, members of the church stick out from those around them.
 I think more so here that back home because the world around them is such a different contrast.
 One thing that I have been told, and that I have witnessed for myself, is that this country is very worldly.
 Legally, it is the most wicked country on earth.
 They were the first country to legalize abortion, drugs, prostitution, pornography, and many other things.
 That is why it is so amazing to me that these members can be so strong.
 It has proven to me in these 2 weeks of being here that light will always overcome darkness.
 We are at members houses for dinner nearly every night now.
 (That answers that question, Mom.)
 It is always a relief to walk into a members home and just feel at home, because as I have found, I feel at home when I am feeling the spirit, and it is in these members homes.
 We had a cool experience on Sunday with it being Fast and Testimony Meeting.
 Many of the members got up and bore their testimonies, but the ones that impressed me the most were those of the young men in the ward.
 They were very genuine, precise, and powerful.
 They were not basic either, one baring testimony of the temple and of baptisms for the dead.
 The future of the church in strong with young men like these, they are truly some of the elect of God's children and they are only yet still just in their youth.